Pyrus bourgaeana

-Pyrus bourgaeana, the Iberian pear, is a close relative of Pyrus communis L. The latter was domesticated about 2500 years ago.
-This monoecious small tree (typically 3–6 m high) is widely distributed across the southern Iberian Peninsula and northern Morocco, where it coexists with four Pyrus species: P. communis L., P. cordata Dew., P. spinosa Forssk, and P. nivalis Jacq.
-Characteristics to discriminate these species are the width of fruit peduncle, petal size, leaf width and petiole length served to the taxa.
+Pyrus bourgaeana, or the Iberian pear, is a species of pear in the rose family Rosaceae, and a close relative of the common pear (Pyrus communis).
+This small tree (typically 3–6 m high) is widely distributed across the southern Iberian Peninsula and northern Morocco, where it coexists with four other Pyrus species: common pear, Plymouth pear (P. cordata), almond-leaved pear (P. spinosa), and snow pear (P. nivalis).
+Characteristics to discriminate these species are the width of fruit peduncle, petal size, leaf width and petiole length.

+Description

-Pyrus bourgaeana flowers are white, rarely tinted pink, 2–3 cm diameter, and have five petals.
+Pyrus bourgaeana hermaphrodite flowers are white, rarely tinted pink, 2–3 cm diameter, and have five petals.
 Fruits are non-dehiscent globose pomes weighing ~ 9.5 g, with green or brown skin inconspicuous to birds, copious lenticels permitting scent to emanate, and pulp high in fiber.
 Each fruit usually contains 2-4 full seeds.